Bangladesh war crimes trial: Key accused

 The prosecution said that his father's residence in Chittagong was turned into a torture cell during the war.
 Chowdhury denied all the charges and the BNP - which did not exist at the time of the war - described his trial as a political vendetta.

-Chowdhury complained at the time of his conviction that the verdict had come "from the [law] ministry", saying it had been available on the internet before it was formally announced in court.
+Chowdhury complained at the time of his conviction that the verdict had come "from the [law] ministry", saying it had been made available on the internet before it was formally announced in court.

 The assistant secretary-general of Jamaat-e-Islami was found guilty in May 2013 of masterminding what the prosecution described as one of the bloodiest single episodes in the independence war.